Loading

 Political Escalation

 Opposition escalated beyond planning process into electoral politics — recall petitions filed against Mayor Lisel Blash and Vice Mayor Stephanie Hellman.
-Recall failed November 4, 2025: 56% voted to retain.
+Recall failed November 4, 2025.
+Marin County's official statement of votes shows both officials were retained by roughly 55-45 margins.

 Who RealClear Serves